Grand Tour of South America

 Buenos Aires - Iguazu Falls

 A further flight takes us to the World Heritage Site of Iguazu Falls, a series of 275 distinct waterfalls on the Iguazu River, which forms a stunning natural border between Argentina, Brazil and Paraguay.
 Taller than Niagara and twice as wide, Iguazu Falls are an unforgettable sight - we view them from the Argentinean side today, presenting an awe-inspiring aspect of thunderous cascades set against a lush jungle backdrop, before crossing into the fourth and final country on this amazing tour, Brazil.
-The Hotel Bourbon Cataratas (4T) hosts us for two nights.
+The Hotel Bourbon Cataratas (4-star) hosts us for two nights.

 A further day in the environs of Iguazu Falls, this time on the Brazilian side, where carefully constructed walkways and viewing points yield breathtaking panoramic vistas - a photographer’s delight!
 Relax or explore independently this afternoon.

 Iguazu Falls - Rio de Janeiro

 A further flight delivers us to Rio de Janeiro (possibly indirect).
-Upon arrival, we transfer to the Windsor Excelsior (4T) for the first of three nights.
+Upon arrival, we transfer to the Windsor Excelsior (4-star) for the first of three nights.

 Rio de Janeiro